NandishRana/snake-game/README.md

-# 🐍 Python Turtle Snake Game 🐍
+# 🐍 Python Snake Game 🐍

 Dive into the classic Snake game, recreated using Python's turtle module.
 Eat the food, grow your snake, and try to avoid running into yourself!